top of page

 • The key to conjugating 아/어/여서 is the vowel of the last syllable.

 It was a big grammar lesson!
-Please take your time to review it using the worksheet.
+Please take the time to review it using the worksheet.
 Conjugating words may seem challenging at first, but if you keep practicing and reviewing, you will be able to speak fluently like a native speaker!

 Related Posts